Design and use of inserts for lifting and handling of precast concrete elements

 The report covers commonly used applications (walls/beams/columns and solid slabs and pipes).
 The range of these applications is further limited to prevent other types of failure than concrete breakout failure (cone failure), bond failure, failure of reinforcement or failure in the steel insert.

-Due to lack of information this report does not cover double shell walls, floor plates and small beams for floor systems.
+Due to lack of information this report does not cover double shell walls, floor plates and beams for beam-and-block floor systems.

 The safety levels are given for information and are intended for short-term-handling and transient situations.